Daphné Patakia

 Daphné Patakia (Δάφνη Πατακιά; born 8 June 1992) is a Belgian-born Greek actress.

 Life

 She was raised in Brussels, where she had been born to Greek parents.
-She then began her actor training at the National Theatre of Greece in Athens, graduating from there in 2013 and acting in a number of Greek films before moving to Paris and shifting to an international career.
+She then began her actress training at the National Theatre of Greece in Athens, graduating from there in 2013 and acting in a number of Greek films before moving to Paris and shifting to an international career.

-In 2017 she and Maryne Cayon took the title role in the film Djam, directed by Tony Gatlif.
+In 2017 she and Maryne Cayon starred in the main roles in the film Djam, directed by Tony Gatlif.
 In 2021 she appeared in Paul Verhoeven's Benedetta alongside Virginie Efira, Charlotte Rampling and Lambert Wilson.
 The same year she gained one of the main roles in the French TV series OVNI(s).